.NET HELP

 C# Extension Methods (How It Works For Developers)

-Extension methods are a powerful feature in C# that allows you to add new functionality to existing types without modifying their source code.
+Extension methods are a powerful feature in C# that allow you to add new functionality to existing types without modifying their source code.
 They can be extremely useful in making your code more readable and maintainable.
-In this tutorial, we'll explore the basics of extension methods, and how to implement them.
+In this guide, we'll explore the basics of extension methods and how to implement them.

 What are Extension Methods?